aaronkjin/place-x/README.md

 # Travel Website

-## A front-end web application project to hone in on my skills to create a visually pleasing and interactive user experience
+## A front-end web application project to hone in on my skills with vanilla JS, HTML, and CSS.

 ### Link to website